green-fox-academy/governance/readme.md

 - Testing new mentors
 - Providing feedback to Team Recruiter about new mentors
 - Engaging new mentors
+- Following up with graduated participants to ensure customer and participant happiness, to decrease fluctuation
+- Building alumni network

 ### Gawker Education Circle (Barbi)